 The Bank has in place an Executive Committee which has oversight responsibility for the implementation of strategies approved by the Board.
 It is chaired by the Managing Director/Chief Executive Officer.
-It meets once every week and any other day as may be prompted by exigencies to discuss and adopt policy decisions.
+It meets once every week to discuss and adopt policy decisions.
 It also provides direction for the staff of the Bank and ensures effective and efficient use of the Bank's resources.